Outer Circle railway line: Today

 Today, the southern section of the line from Camberwell to Alamein is part of the Melbourne suburban railway network as the Alamein line.
 The northern section of the line, starting at East Camberwell, has been converted into the Outer Circle Trail, a walking and bicycle path.
 All of the closed stations have since been demolished, as has the railway infrastructure of the line, but some road overbridges and underbridges remain.
 The rail bridge over the Yarra River was converted into a road bridge as part of the Chandler Highway sometime after 1919.
 The track between Fairfield station and the northern bank of the Yarra River came into use from 1919 as the APM Siding, serving a paper mill built on the site.

 Proposals for re-opening the line are regularly canvassed online.

 Media

-In 2014, a documentary, Melbourne's Forgotten Railway - The Outer Circle, was produced by a Melbourne-based media production team, led by Ron Killeen and Andrew McColm.
+In 2014, a documentary, Melbourne's Forgotten Railway – The Outer Circle, was produced by a Melbourne-based media production team, led by Ron Killeen and Andrew McColm.
 It documented the line and included "historians, an urban planning expert, as well as people who actually remember seeing and riding on the train".
-A discussion on the development of the documentary, including information about some inaccuracies, is also available.